Sensitivity forecasts for gravitational-wave detectors to dark matter decaying into gravitons: Conclusions

 Over the coming decades, the introduction of LISA, ET, and CE will extend the accessible mass and lifetime ranges, giving a continuous mass coverage from $m_{\phi} \sim 10^{-20} \units{eV}$ to $m_{\phi} \sim 10^{-9} \units{eV}$, and reaching lifetimes up to $\tau_{\phi} \sim 10^{14} t_0$.
 Further in the future, BBO will provide a wide mass coverage from $m_{\phi} \sim 10^{-18} \units{eV}$ to $m_{\phi} \sim 10^{-9} \units{eV}$, not improving ET+CE bounds on mass, but probing lifetimes up to $\tau_{\phi} \sim 10^{18} t_0$.

 Finally, the forecast derived here can be complemented by indirect probes, such as the detection of photons produced through the inverse Gertsenshtein effect ---the conversion of gravitons into photons in the presence of magnetic fields---, which have been shown to be sensitive to lower lifetimes (close to the LSS bound) but for masses in the $1 - 10^8 \units{GeV}$ scale~\cite{DunskyEtAl2025a}.
+Future work could also explore the impact of including additional decay channels, such as decays into photons and other Standard Model particles.
+Although these non-gravitational decay modes would likely dominate the total decay width, including them could open the possibility of studying cross-correlations between gravitational-wave and electromagnetic backgrounds, providing complementary observational handles on decaying dark matter.